 Related: To further inspire collective action this holiday season as the cold weather creeps in, we have a list of homelessness quotes to encourage people to stop and think about those that might not have a roof over their heads or a permanent place to sleep.

-For more background on the topic, browse our compile of homelessness facts and statistics that point to the size and importance of the problem.
+For more background on the topic, browse our compilation of homelessness facts and statistics that point to the size and importance of the problem and our guide to becoming a homeless shelter volunteer.

 Loneliness is something that, throughout our lifetimes, many of us are likely to experience.
 Bereavement, breakups, and retirement are just some of the main contributors to feeling lonely, and often the feelings can arise quite unexpectedly.